Multiclass classification: One-vs.-one

 In the one-vs.-one (OvO) reduction, one trains K (K − 1) / 2 binary classifiers for a K-way multiclass problem; each receives the samples of a pair of classes from the original training set, and must learn to distinguish these two classes.
 At prediction time, a voting scheme is applied: all K (K − 1) / 2 classifiers are applied to an unseen sample and the class that got the highest number of "+1" predictions gets predicted by the combined classifier.

 Like OvR, OvO suffers from ambiguities in that some regions of its input space may receive the same number of votes.

 Extension from binary

 This section discusses strategies of extending the existing binary classifiers to solve multi-class classification problems.
 Several algorithms have been developed based on neural networks, decision trees, k-nearest neighbors, naive Bayes, support vector machines and extreme learning machines to address multi-class classification problems.
 These types of techniques can also be called algorithm adaptation techniques.

 Neural networks

 Multiclass perceptrons provide a natural extension to the multi-class problem.
 Instead of just having one neuron in the output layer, with binary output, one could have N binary neurons leading to multi-class classification.
 In practice, the last layer of a neural network is usually a softmax function layer, which is the algebraic simplification of N logistic classifiers, normalized per class by the sum of the N-1 other logistic classifiers.
+Neural Network-based classification has brought significant improvements and scopes for thinking from different perspectives.